In search of

 Clearly, there is a link between the bricks at the three locations.
 What could account for this?

-Thornes Hall was a mansion that was located in the garden of the Old Vicarage.
+Thornes Hall was a mansion that was located in what was to become the garden of the Old Vicarage.
 We will now turn to Rev Sanders' description of it:-

 He goes on to state:-